-Within the academia, critical accounts of current anti-discrimination law, while providing an examination of some of the shortcomings and failures of legal provisions (as I will analyse in section 4), have continued to deploy dominant narratives about the relationship between socio-economic and demographic changes, and the rise of racism.
+Within the academia, critical accounts of current anti-discrimination law, while providing an examination of some of the shortcomings and failures of legal provisions (as I will analyse in section 4), have continued to deploy dominant narratives about the relationship between socioeconomic and demographic changes and the rise of racism.
 In particular, they have reproduced an understanding of the historical context in which the Directive 2000/43/EC was negotiated that confines racism to a certain tale of the crises (and accomplishments) of Europe.
-In fact, socio-legal scholarship that has focused on the development of anti-discrimination and human rights law to combat racism has had almost nothing to say concerning colonialism and its legacies, with some exceptions (for instance: Fitzpatrick 1990, Dembour 2009, 2010, Fredman 2011, Givens 2014), and this absence is specific to the accounts on the adoption of the EU Race Directive (for instance: Brennan 2003, 2004, Geddes and Guiraudon 2007, Bell 2008, 2009, Benedí Lahuerta 2009, Howard 2010, Givens and Evans Case 2014).
+In fact, socio-legal scholarship that has focused on the development of anti-discrimination and human rights law to combat racism has had almost nothing to say concerning colonialism and its legacies, with some exceptions (for instance: Fitzpatrick 1990; Dembour 2009, 2010; Fredman 2011; Givens 2014), and this absence is specific to the accounts on the adoption of the EU Race Directive (for instance: Bell 2007, 2009; Benedí Lahuerta, 2009; Brennan 2003, 2004; Howard 2010; Geddes and Guiraudon, 2007; Givens and Evans Case 2014).
 I propose to illustrate my point with two examples:

 The adoption of a Directive devoted to racial discrimination reflected the growing dynamism of EU anti-racism policy during the 1990s.
 Various factors combined to propel race up the political agenda.
 High profile incidents of racist violence occurred alongside a significant improvement in the electoral fortunes of parties from the extreme right-wing.
 These movements often placed anti-immigrant rhetoric at the centre of their policy platforms.
 During the same period, the role for the European Union in immigration and asylum grew considerably.
-Critics argued that the emerging policies were unduly restrictive, frequently captured in the notion of Fortress Europe.
+Critics argued that the emerging policies were unduly restrictive, frequently captured in the notion of 'Fortress Europe'.
 Anti-racism policy became a means for the EU to counter such criticisms by presenting evidence that it was taking initiatives to assist those migrants already residing within the Union.
-(Bell 2009, p.
-179)
+Against this backdrop, issues of racism assumed a greater political salience than other discrimination grounds (Bell 2009, p.
+179, emphasis added)

 The rise of the immigrant population in Europe since 1994 has brought a greater mixture of individuals and has created a parallel need to manage diversity and integration.
 This trend, together with pressures from NGOs, led European institutions to take action against racism and xenophobia by inserting, in 1997, Article 13 in the EC Treaty, which considerably extended the Community (EC) competences to fight discrimination.
-The next development was the adoption of two Directives implementing this provision: the Race Equality Directive (RED) and the Framework Directive (FD) for the grounds of religion or belief, disability, age or sexual orientation.
-(Benedí Lahuerta 2009, pp. 738-739)
+The next development was the adoption of two Directives implementing this provision: the Race

+Equality Directive (RED) and the Framework Directive (FD) for the grounds of religion or belief, disability, age or sexual orientation (Benedí Lahuerta 2009, pp. 738-739, emphasis added).